 Correct comma usage is harder to explain than football’s offside rule.
-Though oversimplified, those that learn more using visual learning aids will appreciated this animated TED-ed short which sheds light on the matter:
+Those of you who love visual learning will appreciate this animated TED-ed short that sheds light on the matter:

 Diary of a Madman

-I often appreciate insight into the verbosity of my favourite writers.
+I often seek to gain insight into the verbosity of my favourite writers.
 I’d read that Nick Cave’s love of language began at an early age so it pleased me to see pages from a tatty old journal that the songwriter, author and screenwriter kept as a young adult, one that duly screams ‘portrait of the artist as a morbid man’:

-A friend, glibly, once reduced the role of a copy editor to one who, “just checks spelling mistakes and stuff…”
+A friend once glibly reduced the role of a copy editor to someone who, “just checks spelling mistakes and stuff…”

-Not one to wax on about work stress – I appreciate that jobs which require technical and creative skill in equal measure are hard to come by – but as a copy editor, one must remain unruffled in the eye of any storm.
-There’s the hum of a constant deadline against the unrelenting clock, the lack of recognition among peers who write terribly, an end ‘result’ that is always open to question, while maintaining your raison d’être for compacting text into tiny boxes, as if playing, as a colleague once put it, “a frantic game of Tetris with words”.
-In today’s climate, with many publications calling for ‘self publishers’, writers who sub and upload work themselves to catastrophic results, I often find myself questioning my career choice.
+Not one to wax on about work stress – many jobs require such technical and creative skill in equal measure – but as a copy editor, one must remain unruffled in the eye of any storm.
+There’s the constant hum of a deadline against an unrelenting clock, a lack of recognition among peers who write terribly, an end ‘result’ that’s open to interpretation… and all this while staying focused and compacting text into tiny boxes or, as a colleague once put it, “playing a frantic game of Tetris with words”.
+In today’s climate, with so many job descrips calling for ‘self publishers’, and writers who sub and upload work themselves often with catastrophic results, I tend to find myself questioning my past choices.

-It was timely then that a piece came along to reaffirm my love of setting commas in their rightful place.
-The New Yorker‘s grande dame of copy editing, Mary Norris, has written a paean to wordsmithery, entitled Between You & Me – Confessions of a Comma Queen (W.W.
+Timely, then, that a piece came along to reaffirm my love of commas set in their rightful place.
+The New Yorker‘s grande dame of copy editing, Mary Norris, wrote a paean to wordsmithery, entitled Between You & Me – Confessions of a Comma Queen (W.W.
 Norton & Company / out May 2015).
-Charting her career beginnings before moving on to a humbling tale of a 1960s firebrand eking out a career in a male-dominated industry – this book seeks to legitimise the potent and perpetual urge to thumb through that AP Stylebook as if your life truly depends on it.
+Charting her career beginnings, moving on to a humbling tale of a 1960s firebrand eking out a career in a male-dominated industry – this book legitimises the potent and perpetual urge to thumb through that AP Stylebook as if your life depends on it.
+Thanks Mary.